Bullsbrook

 Bullsbrook's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

 Health data shows relatively positive outcomes for Bullsbrook residents.
-Prevalence of common health conditions is low across both younger and older age cohorts.
+Prevalence of common health conditions is quite low across both younger and older age cohorts.

 Frequently Asked Questions - Health